 Beyond their corpus of work, I maintain that Superstar is a pinnacle of the musical/theatrical canon.
 It certainly changed the rules of the game when it was recorded and subsequently given a platform on Broadway and the West End.
 It opened people’s minds to hearing the latest forms of popular music in the context of a staged show.
 It upset a bunch of conservative religious groups.
 And, like all art of substance, it was initially banned by the BBC.

-Many fans I know do not merely like it—they are devoted to it, they can sing it by heart.
-As you might have guessed, I am no exception.
-This year, with extenuating circumstances keeping me holed up all by my lonesome, I took my appreciation one step further and arranged the score, in its entirety, for ukulele.
+Many fans I know do not merely like it—they are devoted to it, they can sing it by heart. his year, with extenuating circumstances keeping me holed up all by my lonesome, I took my appreciation one step further and arranged the score, in its entirety, for ukulele.
 And in doing so I experienced some new and wonderful revelations about the craft of this gem (not to mention realized just how damn dense it is).
 To think I ever thought I had it all figured out!

 (I have it all figured out now.
 It was an exhaustive, but more importantly exhausting, venture.)

 So, without any more ado, a few thoughts on the genesis, structure, and impact of one of my all-time favorite shows.